awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 Depending on how you expect your schemas to evolve, to continue using Athena queries, choose a compatible data format\.

-Let's consider an application that reads orders information from an `orders` table that exists in two formats: CSV and Parquet\.
+Consider an application that reads orders information from an `orders` table that exists in two formats: CSV and Parquet\.

 The following example creates a table in Parquet: